-Explore cultural, social, and literary history of German-speaking Europe in the twentieth century.
-Focus on central themes in the literary and cultural movements from Modernism to Postmodernism and the history of German-speaking Europe from the lead-up to World War I through the end of the Cold War.
+Explore German-speaking Europe's century of global wars, modernization, and political transformations from World War I through World War II and the resonances of the Cold War.
+Focus on how cultural movements and landmark texts in literature, visual arts, film, and digital media reflect transformations in cultural history and social values.
 Three lecture hours a week for one semester.
 German 343C and 344K may not both be counted.
 Prerequisite: Three semester hours of upper-division coursework in German with a grade of at least C.